junxit/us-congress-bills-114/bill.md

   >         - **(I)** shall be exempt from disclosure under any State, local, or tribal law or regulation that requires public disclosure of information or records by a public or quasi-public entity; and
   >         - **(II)** may not be used by any State, local, or tribal government to regulate a lawful activity of a non-Federal entity.
   >   - **(8)** *Liability exemptions*
-  >     - **(A)** *Network awareness* No cause of action shall lie or be maintained in any court, and such action shall be promptly dismissed, against any non-Federal entity that, for cybersecurity purposes, conducts network awareness under paragraph (4), if such network awareness is conducted in good faith in accordance with such paragraph and this section.
+  >     - **(A)** *Network awareness* No cause of action shall lie or be maintained in any court, and such action shall be promptly dismissed, against any non-Federal entity that, for cybersecurity purposes, conducts network awareness under paragraph (4), if such network awareness is conducted in accordance with such paragraph and this section.
-  >     - **(B)** *Information sharing* No cause of action shall lie or be maintained in any court, and such action shall be promptly dismissed, against any non-Federal entity that, for cybersecurity purposes, shares cyber threat indicators or defensive measures under paragraph (3), or in good faith fails to act based on such sharing, if such sharing is conducted in good faith in accordance with such paragraph and this section.
+  >     - **(B)** *Information sharing* No cause of action shall lie or be maintained in any court, and such action shall be promptly dismissed, against any non-Federal entity that, for cybersecurity purposes, shares cyber threat indicators or defensive measures under paragraph (3), or fails to act based on such sharing, if such sharing is conducted in accordance with such paragraph and this section.
   >     - **(C)** *Willful misconduct*
   >       - **(i)** *Rule of construction* Nothing in this section may be construed to—
   >         - **(I)** require dismissal of a cause of action against a non-Federal entity that has engaged in willful misconduct in the course of conducting activities authorized by this section; or